HEY! “C” is for Circles!

 Here’s the DT creation that I’ve made for it:

-Sometimes I feel that CAS can actually be even more difficult than regular cards and I struggle with thinking I’ve added too much or it doesn’t look right.
+Sometimes I feel that CAS can actually be even more difficult than regular cards and I struggle with thinking I’ve added too much, or it doesn’t look right.
 I think it’s more of me over-thinking something, though!

 It was my son’s birthday yesterday and I thought this would be a great opportunity to make a card for him.
 He’s a postal carrier, so I thought this cute owl from the Lawn Fawn Special Delivery would work great for this.
 I started with the LF Stitched Cloud Backdrop and the LF Stitched Rectangle Frames dies to create the main focal panel.
 I lightly blended some blue ink in a circle before adding the Copic colored postal owl popped up with foam.